tgnemecek/core-website/src/collections/pages/landing.md

 ---
 aboutSection:
   heading: We increase effectiveness, power, well-being and flow...
-  text: ...of leaders, businesses, and individuals by using the holistic system of
+  text: ...of leaders, businesses, and individuals by using The Balancing Act's
-    The Balancing Act to make lasting change.
+    holistic system to make lasting change.
 postsSection:
   heading: What's new
   subheading: Keep updated with our latest posts and news